How to become the President of the United States of America (USA)? What is the election process of the US President?

 Step 1: Primaries and Caucuses (Party level elections in States)

-There may be many people who want to be the president of United States of America.
+There may be many people who want to be the president of the United States of America.
 Each of these people may have their own ideas about how the US government should work.
 People with similar ideas usually align behind the same political party.
-But they need to win the favor of their party members first.
+But they need to win the favour of their party members first.

 - Primaries and caucuses are methods that political parties use to select candidates for a general election.

 - Primary: A primary is a state-level election where party members vote for the best candidate that will represent them in the general election.
 Party candidates selected in a primary then run against each other in a general election.
 34 U.S. states conduct primary elections.

 - There are several types of primaries in the U.S. system like Closed primary, Semi-closed primary, Open primary and Semi-open primary.

 - Caucus: A caucus is a local meeting where registered members of a political party in a city, town or county gather to vote for their preferred party candidate and conduct other party business.
 A caucus is a substitute for a primary election to select delegates to the national party convention.
 16 states hold caucuses to determine political party candidates.

 Step 2: National Conventions of Each Party

 - Once the primaries and caucuses are completed in each state, a national convention is held in which a party’s nomination for president is formally announced to the public.
 During the convention, the elected delegates cast their vote for a party candidate and the candidate with the most delegates gets the party’s nomination.
 The end of the convention marks the beginning of the general election process.

 - Each party holds a national convention to finalize the selection of one presidential nominee.
 At each convention, the presidential candidate chooses a running-mate (vice-presidential candidate).